GEMINI-Breeding/GEMINI-Breeding.github.io/docs/3. App/Aerial Usage.md

 ---
-title: Aerial Usage Steps
+title: Examples
 ---

+## **Aerial Trait Extraction**

 Start Docker Desktop and open the GEMINI app.
-If at any point more specific instructions are needed, navigate to the documentation page for the current tab.
+If at any point more specific instructions are needed, navigate to the documentation page for the tab in use.
-## Upload
+### Upload

 - Navigate to the Upload tab.
 If not already chosen, select **Image Data** in the `Data Type` field.
 - Populate the following fields with information on the data to be uploaded.